-If you would like more information about the program or other offerings through MWNN, please contact [email protected]
+Our 2024 program is complete!
+The application process for 2025 will open on May 1st!
+If you would like more information on the Certificate program or other offerings through MWNN, please contact [email protected].

 “I have now participated in a number of professional development opportunities that covered a wide range of aspects of nonprofit management.
 They have been valuable and have served me well.
 This course went more in-depth into some of those areas than others and reinforced for me what I have known for some time: I am a nonprofit generalist.
 I know enough about many things, but am not really an expert in any one thing.
 Particularly as the ED of a small org, you have to know (or you learn quickly!) a bit about all aspects of organizational management.”